valassis-fcalle/savi-zx-bin/README.md

 Running the command with `--remove` will allow you to remove multiple created workspaces.

 ### savi-deckard-configure

+Creates the `localhost.ini` configuration file linked with the local projects.

 ### savi-init

+Initializes the local environment creating the `all-capi` and `all-web` folders containing the submodules defined in those repositories.

 ### savi-nodemon

+Creates the `nodemon.json` files for the projects that need to be rebuilt once you change a file inside the project.

 ### savi-npm-link

+Creates the links inside the `node_modules` belonging to the current folder using the references from `ALL_CAPI` and `ALL_WEB`

 ### savi-npm-links-global

+Creates the links in the `npm root --global` folder required to run the local tooling such as tests.

 ### savi-npm-versions.mjs

 Retrieves from npm registry the real versions of the packages.
 Accepted arguments are:

-* --capi: shows the versions of all packages under the `all-capi` project
+- --capi: shows the versions of all packages under the `all-capi` project
-* --web: shows the versions of all packages under the `all-web` project
+- --web: shows the versions of all packages under the `all-web` project
-* --name "glob exp": shows the versions for the matching project names
+- --name "glob exp": shows the versions for the matching project names